Round Tent, Yuba County, California

 Considerable surface mining was done here.
-Mining had been done in the vicinity since 1850, and the ground had paid well, but in consequence of the scarcity of water, that but little work had been done.
-The diggings at Round Tent are in a most prosperous condition, and those that are mining are realizing from eight to ten dollars each.
+Mining had been done in the vicinity since 1850, and the ground had paid well, but in consequence of the scarcity of water little work had been done.
+An 1853 newspaper reported: "The diggings at Round Tent are in a most prosperous condition, and those that are mining are realizing from eight to ten dollars each.
 The gold is coarse, and superior to any other gold seen for some time.
-It has the appearance of Sonora gold, and sells for $17.50 per oz.
+It has the appearance of Sonora gold, and sells for $17.50 per oz."

 Few visible signs remain of the site, which is now located within the Spenceville Wildlife Area.